 And now… I will show you how to create the habit of learning Italian, in 6 steps.
 No Italian teacher needed, just a daily little dose of discipline.

-Select a part of the day where you are usually fresh and active enough to absorb something new.
-Your new ltalian language habit must be a small one.
-20 minutes a day, every day, are more than enough.
+Select a part of the day where you are usually fresh and resourceful enough to absorb something new.
+Your new Italian language habit must be a small one.
+20 minutes a day, every day will do wonders in the short term.
 The ideal time should be in the morning before work, during lunch break or in the evening after work.
 I advocate for mornings.

 Why?
 It’s simple.
 You won’t have to think about it for all the rest of the day!

-Form a micro-habit (20 – 25 minutes, for example) and make it enjoyable (by choosing stimulating and quality learning material for you).
-If what you are learning is not enjoyable enough, it will be trickier to create, automatize and stick with your brand new habit.
+Create a micro-habit (20 – 25 minutes, for example) and make it enjoyable (by choosing stimulating and quality learning material for you).
+If what you are learning is not enjoyable enough, it will be trickier to create, automatize and stick with your new Italian learning habit habit.

 Be your own cheerleader.
-Think about something that you can gift yourself after 3/6/12 months (a dinner at a fancy Italian restaurant in your town, an adventurous trip to the Italian Riviera, a cookery course, a DIY full-immersion Italian language trip).
+Think about something that you can gift yourself after 3/6/12 months (a dinner at a fancy Italian restaurant in your town, an adventurous trip to the Italian Riviera, an Italian cooking class, a DIY Italian immersion trip).
 Unleash your endless creativity!